 - orange zest from 1 large orange

-- 1 large egg white, beaten with 1 T. water
+- 1 large egg white, beaten with 1 tablespoon water

 - orange zest from 1 large orange

 - In a large bowl, whisk together the flour, sugar, salt, and orange zest.
-Cut in the butter with a rigid pastry cutter or 2 forks until you get pea sized crumbs.
+Cut in the butter with a rigid pastry cutter or 2 forks until you get pea-sized crumbs.
 Drizzle in the ice water and mix with a wooden spoon until dough comes together.
-Add an additional tablespoon of water, if too dry.
+Add up to an additional tablespoon of water, if too dry.